CombatCovid/mit-emergency-ventilator/docs/EN/04-Testing-results.md

 ### Key Learnings (more results will be forthcoming)

-- We identifies deficiencies in the all-laser cut design.
+- We identified deficiencies in the all-laser cut design.
 We have already transitioned to a metal frame design.
 - We more accurately defined key parameters related to power requirements for a drive system.
 - We investigated potential control strategies and identified key UI/UX requirements as well as human factors.
 - We determined key pressures when connected to a real lung and with PEEP set.